How to Reject a Job Applicant Politely?

 When we are talking about managing a workforce, it includes many aspects that focus on the overall development of deskless employees, Starting from streamlining communication to engaging them.
 Unfortunately, a recent study reveals that nearly 60% of companies have little to no flexible technology solutions for their deskless workers, while only 1% of workflow management software focuses on deskless workers.

-There are various softwares available in the market, such as an Applicant tracking system that helps recruiters attract, source, engage, and onboard potential candidates; however, managing and engaging non-desk employees can be trouble once onboarding them into the organization.
+There are various software available in the market, such as an Applicant tracking system that helps recruiters attract, source, engage, and onboard potential candidates; however, managing and engaging non-desk employees can be trouble once onboarding them into the organization.
 The AI-driven software today is more data-driven and provides accurate analytics & insights to measure the productivity and performance of deskless employees.

 Since it has been designed particularly for deskless workers, its advantage is that it allows you to manage everything that employees can view in the mobile App.